 Total mileage: 12.8+/- miles (variable depending on miles hiked at Grand Wash, I only did around 2 so my total mileage was closer to 10.4 miles!)

-Favorite Adventures: The Windows Trail, Double Arch, Park Ave, Goblin Valley State Park, Hickman Bridge Trail, the Scenic Drive, Chimney Rock, and Scenic Byway 12 -- lots of goodies!
+Favorite Adventures: The Windows Trail, Double Arch, Park Ave, Goblin Valley State Park, Hickman Bridge Trail, the Scenic Drive, and Chimney Rock -- lots of goodies!

 Check out this leg of my road trip in this video!